Informasjonsforvaltning/docs/content/Felles datakatalog/Search/_index.md

 ### Search

 The main search service in Data.norge.no is based on ElasticSearch.
-This service only searches the text in a few fields, but has filters and other advanced functionality that helps users navigate.
+This service searches the text in a limited selection of fields, and has filters and other advanced functionality that helps users navigate.

 ### LLM